Generalized momentum operators from Fourier transform correspondence: Solving for

-where ${\cal C}$ is an arbitary complex constant and ${\cal C} \neq 0$. \end{itemize} Thus, in the most generalised form, we get the correspondence to be $k \to ({\cal C} e^{ikx} - i) \cfrac{d}{dx}$.
-Taking cue from this, we propose the generalisation of the momentum operator in position space to be,
+where ${\cal C}$ is an arbitrary complex constant and ${\cal C} \neq 0$.
+In a more general sense ${\cal C}$ can be a function of the Fourier scale variable $q$ but for simplicity hereafter we consider ${\cal C}$ to be independent of $q$. \end{itemize} Thus, we get the generalized correspondence to be $q \leftrightarrow ({\cal C} e^{iqx} - i) \cfrac{d}{dx}$.
+Taking cue from this we propose the generalization of the canonical momentum operator in position space to be,